 After the death of her husband, a woman is responsible for taking care of the family and arrange all the basic amenities.
 House is one of the most aspiring dreams of the Indian household.
 It is somehow difficult for a woman to buy a property if her husband is no more and she is a housewife.
 To ensure a woman actively participates in the home buying process, government and banks have come up with some women- friendly schemes.
 Whether single, married or widowed, women in India constitute 30 percent of the home buyers in the urban area.
 Real Estate is no more owned exclusively by men.
 Let us have a look on the advantages that women home buyers possess in India on homeloan-

-- Most lenders offer a lower home loan interest rate to all women borrowers.
+- Most lenders offer a lower home loan interest rates to all women borrowers.
 They believe women are more punctual and sincere than men in paying back the loan amount and therefore, there is a less chance of them becoming a defaulter.

 Additional Read: Benefits of Applying for a Home Loan for Women in India